 - One copy of the list of all property owners within 100’, with the address and PIN of each property (obtain from iMaps).

 - One copy of a map (8.5"x11") showing all properties to be notified (to be included with the letter, obtain from iMaps).

 |Required for Submittal|

 |Helpful Project Resources|

 - Pay online via the Permit and Development Portal

-- See Development Fee Schedule for specific fees related to your project
+- See Development Fee Guide for specific fees related to your project

-Submit application for a Site Permitting Review (formerly known as Concurrent).
+Submit an application for a Site Permitting Review (formerly known as Concurrent).